ratboy666/la36/README.md

 be used to emulate the printing device with the aid of a small amount of code for sound, and background. la36 is both a terminal emulator, and a printer emulator.
 If called with "-d device", la36 is a terminal emulator.
-If the "-d device" option is not used, la36 tries to open a fifo named "la36\_in" and reads from the fifo. la36 is then only a data sink.
+If the "-d device" option is not used, "-i file" must be used. la36 is then only a data sink.
 This is "printer mode".
 In printer mode there is no command menu available.
 All options must be preset on the command line:

+      mkfifo la36_in
-      ./la36 -h -n &
+      ./la36 -i la36_in-h -n &
-      ls \>la36\_in
+      ls >la36_in

 Note that the -h and -n options are especially useful in this mode.
 -h is the hold option. -hold is sent to xterm, and the window persists